Republic of Ireland Golf Tours

 -

-Waterville is another unique experience on this tour of the best links in the southwest of Ireland.
+There are some great opening holes that really get you in the mood for how fantastic this course is.
+Waterville is a unique experience on this tour and one of the finest links in the south west of Ireland.

 -

 The clubhouse facilities and service are first-class.
-The terrace - either pre- or post-golf - is a great place to relax and enjoy superb food.
-They will even bring you a snack at the turn if you order in advance, including oysters and Guinness or a glass of fizz!
+The terrace either pre or post-golf is a great place to relax and enjoy superb food.
+They will even bring you a snack at the turn if you order in advance, including oysters and Guinness or a glass of fizz.

 Tralee Golf Club, Ireland